marboga/installing_python/readme.md

 python # type this command to start the python shell
 ```

-When we start the python shell, it will look like:
+When we start the python shell, it should look like:

 ![environment variables](windows4.png)

+If that didn't work in GitBash, open your `~/.bashrc` file in the text editor of your choice.
+At the bottom of that file, add the following line:

+`alias python='winpty python.exe'`

 Congratulations!
 You now have an updated, working version of Python 2.7.x on your computer!
 You can type exit() in your Python shell to exit.